tylertitsworth/5th-age-srd/Classes/Barbarian.md

 You can now start raging freely when the escalation die is 2+.

+### Fury

+While you are raging, you can voluntarily end your rage early to use a fury.
+Make a melee attack and add the fury's effect to the attack.
+You gain 1 fury every 2 levels rounded down.
+You can swap a fury for another when you complete a full recovery.

+#### Contagious Rage

+Make a melee attack and resolve it normally, then increase the escalation die by +1.

+#### Critical Devastation

+If it hits, your melee attack is a critical hit.

+#### Cunning Counter

+Resolve the attack normally.
+The next time this battle you’re hit by someone you’re engaged with, you can immediately interrupt it by making a basic melee attack.
+If you hit, the enemy’s attack automatically misses.

+#### Cyclone of Blood

+Resolve the attack normally.
+The target pops free from you after the attack and is hampered until the start of your next turn.

+#### Elusive Prey

+Resolve the attack normally.
+For the rest of the battle, missed attacks do no damage to you.

+#### Kill, Crush, Destroy

+Resolve the attack normally.
+For this attack and the rest of the battle, you crit on a 16+ until you’ve delivered three critical hits, at which point your crit range returns to whatever it was before you used this Fury.

+#### Pack Mentality

+Resolve the attack normally.
+For the rest of the battle, you can make a bonus basic melee attack once per round when an ally hits an enemy you’re engaged with.
+This basic melee attack deals no damage on a miss.

+#### Release the Beast

+Resolve the attack normally.
+Once you’ve done so, break free of any movement-inhibiting spells, effects, or conditions.

+#### Tooth and Nail

+Make a basic melee attack, but target the enemy’s PD, not AC.
+For the rest of the battle, you can target your foes’ PD with your basic melee attacks.

+#### Surprise Savagery

+Resolve the attack normally.
+Your target’s MD is reduced by half your level for the rest of the battle.

 ## Adventurer Talents

 Choose three of the following adventurer-tier class talents.
 You also get an additional barbarian class talent at 5th level and again at 8th level.